“County government is a matter of simple math, it’s all about learning to count to two.”

 Commissioner Tony Amadio was a vote-in-waiting to fire Andrea Cantelmi as Chief Solicitor on the day she became Chief Solicitor — Commissioners Sandie Egley and Dan Camp knew it and so did Cantelmi.

 Although several politicos had advised against it, the Commissioners gave Cantelmi free reign to structure and staff her office as she saw fit.
 Cantelmi ultimately decided she would hire one full-time attorney to serve as her number two.
 After publicly advertising for the position, and conducting interviews, Cantelmi then made a decision that may have been the first step toward her last day with the county.

-Cantelmi announced that to save money for the county (which was suffering through a financial crisis caused by a seemingly fraudulent budget passed by the prior Board) she would wait to hire that second attorney for her office.
+Cantelmi announced that to save money for the county (which was suffering through a financial crisis caused by a false budget passed by the prior Board) she would wait to hire that second attorney for her office.
 For months, Cantelmi was the only staff attorney in the county to deal with the daily grind of attending meetings, reviewing contracts, preparing resolutions, and engaging in various labor negotiation and arbitration work in conjunction with outside counsel.
 She was also the only staff attorney available to tackle major legal problems like litigation brought against the county by real estate tycoon CJ Betters and the fallout from a mishandled sale of Friendship Ridge.

 Legal work quickly began backing up, Cantelmi was stressed, and county government became bogged down in substantive ways felt throughout the various departments and row offices.